Alternative rock: 1990s: Mainstream success

-The release of the Nirvana's single "Smells Like Teen Spirit" in September 1991 "marked the instigation of the grunge music phenomenon".
+The release of Nirvana's single "Smells Like Teen Spirit" in September 1991 "marked the instigation of the grunge music phenomenon".
 Helped by constant airplay of the song's music video on MTV, their album Nevermind was selling 400,000 copies a week by Christmas 1991.
 Its success surprised the music industry.
 Nevermind not only popularized grunge, but also established "the cultural and commercial viability of alternative rock in general."
 Michael Azerrad asserted that Nevermind symbolized "a sea-change in rock music" in which the hair metal that had dominated rock music at that time fell out of favor in the face of music that was authentic and culturally relevant.
 The breakthrough success of Nirvana led to the widespread popularization of alternative rock in the 1990s.
 It heralded a "new openness to alternative rock" among commercial radio stations, opening doors for heavier alternative bands in particular.
 In the wake of Nevermind, alternative rock "found itself dragged-kicking and screaming ... into the mainstream" and record companies, confused by the genre's success yet eager to capitalize on it, scrambled to sign bands.
 The New York Times declared in 1993, "Alternative rock doesn't seem so alternative anymore.
 Every major label has a handful of guitar-driven bands in shapeless shirts and threadbare jeans, bands with bad posture and good riffs who cultivate the oblique and the evasive, who conceal catchy tunes with noise and hide craftsmanship behind nonchalance."
 However, many alternative rock artists rejected success, for it conflicted with the rebellious, DIY ethic the genre had espoused before mainstream exposure and their ideas of artistic authenticity.
+Craig Schuftan of ABC Online assessed, "On the one hand, [alternative rock's entry into the mainstream] gave rise to a resilient and resourceful underground, and on the other, to a hunger for pop justice, for a future world where good music could be popular, and popular music could be good.
+Thus, when underground music finally broke through to the mainstream in 1991, the event was either denounced as a gigantic sellout or celebrated as a revolution, sometimes both at the same time.
+It was an intellectual balancing act that could only pulled off with the help of that staple of '90s pop life—postmodern irony."